Romelu Lukaku: 2023–24: Loan to Roma

+Napoli

+On 29 August 2024, Lukaku permanently transferred to Serie A club Napoli for a fee reportedly worth €30 million.
+On his debut for the club two days later, he scored an equaliser in stoppage time of an eventual 2–1 win over Parma.
+On 23 May 2025, he scored Napoli's second goal against Cagliari as they won 2–0 to secure the club's fourth Serie A title.
+During the 2025–26 pre-season, Lukaku sustained a left thigh injury which would sideline him for several months.

 International career

+2008–2017: Youth level and early international career

 Lukaku was a member of the Belgium under-21 team and scored a goal on his debut against Slovenia.
 On 24 February 2010, Lukaku was named for the first time in the Belgium senior squad for a friendly against Croatia.
 On 17 November 2010, he scored his first two international goals in a friendly against Russia.
 Lukaku scored his first goal in almost two years for the national team, netting the winner in a 4–2 friendly victory over rivals the Netherlands on 15 August 2012.

 On 11 October 2013, Lukaku scored two goals as Belgium defeated Croatia 2–1 to secure a place in the World Cup finals.
 In May 2014, Lukaku was named in Belgium's squad for the 2014 World Cup.
 On 26 May, he scored his first international hat-trick in a pre-tournament friendly against neighbouring Luxembourg.
-However, as Belgium made seven substitutions during this match instead of the permitted six, it was not recognised as an official match by FIFA.
+However, as Belgium made seven substitutions during this match instead of the permitted six, it was not initially recognised as an official match by FIFA.
 On 1 June, he scored first of Belgium's two goals in the 2–0 victory in a friendly against Sweden.
-In Belgium's first match of the tournament, a 2–1 win against Algeria in Belo Horizonte, Lukaku started and played 58 minutes before being replaced by Divock Origi.
-In the round of 16, Lukaku came on as a substitute prior to extra time and assisted Kevin De Bruyne's opening goal three minutes later.
-In the 105th minute, he scored his first goal of the tournament as Belgium defeated the United States 2–1.
+In Belgium's first match of the tournament, a 2–1 win against Algeria in Belo Horizonte, Lukaku started and played 58 minutes, before being replaced by Divock Origi.
+In the round of 16, Lukaku came on as a substitute prior to extra time, and assisted Kevin De Bruyne's opening goal three minutes later.
+In the 105th minute, he scored his first goal of the tournament, as Belgium defeated the United States 2–1.

 On 29 March 2016, Lukaku headed a consolation in a 2–1 loss away to Portugal, assisted by his brother, Jordan Lukaku.
 At UEFA Euro 2016, Lukaku scored twice in Belgium's 3–0 second group stage match win on 18 June 2016 over the Republic of Ireland.